-NCI, Inc. has not filed audited financials for its fiscal year ended December 31, 2016, but has issued a press release disclosing their 2016 revenue.
+^{} NCI, Inc. has not filed audited financials for its fiscal year ended December 31, 2016.
 IHS Inc. was acquired by Markit Ltd. during 2016.

 Annual Compensation Practice Review

 The Committee also continued its engagement of Aon Hewitt, as its independent compensation consultant ("Aon Hewitt"), to assist the Committee in reviewing the Company's compensation policies and practices for 2016 in anticipation of the upcoming executive compensation review cycle.
 In particular, Aon Hewitt was asked to discuss with the Committee the current executive compensation trends in companies and provide feedback regarding management's competitive assessment for executive positions.
 For additional information regarding Aon Hewitt and its relationship with the Committee, see "Role of Compensation Consultants in Compensation Decisions" below.